idbrii/vim-ripple/README.rst

-Vim-Ripple
+vim-ripple
 ----------
 vim-ripple is a REPL (read-evaluate-print-loop) plugin for vim.
 It allows you to write code in a vim buffer and execute it from that buffer.
 The results will be appended to the buffer.
-You can write both single lines of code and blocks. vim-ripple can support any language with native vim bindings.
+You can write both single lines of code and blocks. vim-ripple can support most languages with native vim bindings.

 Screencast